 - Drop the little man on the street to go into Google Street View.
 Circumnavigate around your school and see what you can see.
 Now it really becomes more obvious how big the school is based on how many stories it is.
 Mine looks large from above but those are mostly apartment blocks surrounding it.
-It’s only 2 stories.
+It’s only 2 stories and very compact.

 Get a real person

 Finally go deep and see if you can find the last teacher.
 Hit control+F to search for the school’s name.